The Witchstone by Victoria Graham

 I assumed far, far too much.
 Despite that, the initial introduction to our protagonists is really good.
 Sibele is a girl born to a poor family.
 She’s beautiful and headstrong, but in her day and age her beauty is all that matters.
 Her mother stresses the importance of her good looks as she plans to marry Sibele off to a noble.

 We then get to see Sibele, some 500 years later.
 See, Sibele is actually the woman who has reigned supreme for 500 years.
 Except she doesn’t reside in a netherworld, and there are no sensuous pleasures.
-She lives in isolation outside of town in an old castle and uses the witchstone to steal the life and youth of young women who stray too close to her castle.
+She lives in isolation outside of town in an old castle and uses the witchstone to steal the life and youth of young women who stray too close.
 She seems miserable and terrified, unfulfilled by her unnatural life but also unwilling to give it up.

 Even though this was not the story I expected, I was into it.
 Sibele’s pale life had honesty, and—though she was clearly a villain herself—I worried about her when she ran afoul the true villain of the story.